kct2020/goutpal-com-skeleventy/site/allopurinol/index.md

 <h4 id="feedback">{{ title }} Feedback</h4>

 Your feedback helps me prioritize adding more allopurinol articles.
 In particular, I'd love to know if you want extra articles in this allopurinol list.
 But I also need to know about anything you would change to make this page more useful.
-So please share your thoughts about <a href="{{ site.social_links.GitHub }}issues/41">improving this page</a>.
-Or <a href="{{ site.social_links.GitHub }}discussions">discuss your allopurinol concerns with other gout sufferers</a>
+So please <a href="/blog/contact-keith-taylor-at-goutpal/">contact me</a> to share your thoughts.